 Stir together the flour, salt, baking powder and baking soda.
 Set aside.

-Add the remaining flour mixture and bananas, mixing well after each addition.
-Scrape the sides of the bowl to make sure everything has been well mixed in well.
+Add the remaining flour mixture and then the remaining bananas, mixing well after each addition.
+Scrape the sides of the bowl to make sure everything has been well mixed in.

 Spoon one half of the batter into the prepared loaf pan.
 Spoon the pureed strawberries over the batter.
 Spoon the remaining batter over the strawberries.
 Take a knife and gently move it through the batter so the strawberries are swirled in the batter.
 Do not let the knife touch the sides of the pan or the bottom of the pan.

 Spoon the streusel topping evenly over the top of the batter.

 Place the baking pan into the oven on a center rack.
 Bake for about 50 minutes checking to make sure the top of the bread is totally set and golden brown.
 Oven temperatures vary.
 Start checking the banana bread at 45 minutes to see if it is done.